Homesteading Family Logo

 #5 – Preserve Fresh Eggs

-One of the methods we use all the time is to preserve our fresh eggs using a lime-water solution (called water-glassing eggs) which preserves your fresh eggs for up to 18 months.
+One of the preservation methods we use all the time is to preserve our fresh eggs using a hydrated lime solution (called water-glassing eggs).
+This is done in a food-grade bucket, which preserves fresh eggs for up to 18 months.

-Using these methods along with the others we teach in our class, The Abundant Pantry: Preserving Eggs, you can ensure that you have eggs year-round without having to go to the grocery store, even in a northern climate like ours where the days are short and the hens nearly stop laying for several months of the year!
+Using these methods along with the others we teach in our class, The Abundant Pantry: Preserving Eggs, you can have confidence that you’ll have eggs year-round without having to go to the grocery store, even in a northern climate like ours where the days are short and the hens nearly stop laying for several months of the year!

 A man and wife smiling.